gauravbhand1611/oms-documentation/documents/retail-operations/inventory-management/cycle-count/store-permissions.md

 The `Quantity on Hand` card includes a toggle for `Show Systemic Inventory`:

 - `When enabled`, the system displays the current systemic inventory, showing the expected physical quantities at each location during inventory counting.
-- `When disabled`, the systemic inventory values are hidden from store associates, ensuring they only see the manually counted inventory quantities.
+- `When disabled`, the systemic inventory values are hidden from store associates, ensuring they only see their manually counted inventory quantities.

 ## Force Scan Card